Skip to main content

 Managing teams

-Team management is a core component of the business features, allowing administrators to invite all of their employees to shop within a single shared business organization.
+Team management is a core component of the business features, allowing administrators to invite all of their team members to shop within a single shared business organization.
 When a customer with a business account uses a business feature such as Tax Exemption, they are prompted to create their business organization, and become the owner of that organization.
 As the owner, they can send invitation emails for others to join.

 Business organizations can have an unlimited number of team members.
 There are three roles available within the organization: